math1p/IoT-Thermostat-ESP01S-and-DS18B20/README.md

 # Thermostat with ESP8266 and DS18B20    [![Download](https://img.shields.io/badge/Download-brightgreen.svg)](https://github.com/math1p/Temperature-Humidity-ESP-DS18B20/archive/main.zip)

-### Project under development

 ![Thermostat Image](https://github.com/math1p/Blynk-IoT-Thermostat-ESP12-and-DS18B20/blob/main/assets/IMG_20240325_0003.jpg)

+> [!WARNING]
+> There is an error in the image.
+The VDD and GND pins of the DS18B20 are reversed.

 #### In Rio de Janeiro, temperatures can exceed 35°C on some days.
 As my house gets very hot, I decided to create a project to monitor the temperature at any time, even away from home.

 ## Prerequisites

-- ESP01, ESP12 or other ESP8266 controller ([ESP01/01S](https://github.com/esp8266/esp8266-wiki/wiki/Hardware_versions)) with GPIO16 connected to RST.
+- ESP8266 (ESP12 or [ESP01/01S](https://github.com/esp8266/esp8266-wiki/wiki/Hardware_versions) with GPIO16 connected to RST.
 Make sure you have the ESP8266 board add-on installed.
 - Temperature Sensor [DS18B20 (Dallas)](https://pdf1.alldatasheet.com/datasheet-pdf/view/227472/DALLAS/DS18B20.html).
 - ~3.3V power supply.
 - Arduino IDE and necessary libraries.